KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/Volleyball.md

 # What is the fastest possible volleyball serve?

 When I was in high school I really liked playing volleyball.
-Getting a good serve, smash or block always felt great.
-Me and a friend used to practice serving after school, hitting the ball back and forth.
-His serves were always way better than mine though, having much more power and spin, I could never quite figure it out.
+Getting a good serve, spike or block always felt great.
+Me and my friend Filip used to practice serving after school, hitting the ball back and forth.
+But his serves were always way better than mine, having much more power and spin.
+On the court his serves were an absolute pain to return, while mine were just decent.
+I could never quite figure it out.
 But maybe I can now?
-By using my knowledge about physics and computatuion, can I find out what it takes to make the fastest possible serve?
+By using my knowledge about physics and computation, can I find out what it takes to make the fastest possible serve?
 It's worth a shot.

 To do the calculations I will use numpy.
 And to show my results I will use matplotlib.